Doncaster Rovers F.C.: 1922–2006: Low Pasture, Belle Vue

-2007–present – Keepmoat/Eco-Power Stadium
+2007–present: Keepmoat/Eco-Power Stadium

 A new 15,231 all-seated stadium owned by Doncaster Metropolitan Borough Council and rented by the club, was completed in December 2006.
 The first game at the new Keepmoat Stadium was against Huddersfield Town on New Year's Day, 2007.
 The game also saw the first three red cards in the new stadium.
 Doncaster Rovers' centre forward Mark McCammon was the first player ever to score on the new pitch in a football match.
 The official opening of the Keepmoat Stadium was on 3 August 2007, with Doncaster Rovers playing a Manchester United XI in front of a crowd of 13,080.
 United won the game 2–0 with Anderson making his debut for them.

-On 19 June 2012 it was confirmed that Doncaster Rovers F.C. had secured a 99 Year operating lease from Doncaster Metropolitan Borough Council to lead the management of the Keepmoat stadium with a view to improving operating results.
-The change placed the Club back in charge of its home Stadium after the period of renting since its move from Belle Vue (also leased from the Council) in 2007.
+On 19 June 2012 it was confirmed that Doncaster Rovers had secured a 99-year operating lease from the council to lead the management of the Keepmoat stadium with a view to improving operating results.
+The change placed the club back in charge of its home stadium after the period of renting since its move from Belle Vue (also leased from the council) in 2007.
 On 11 August 2012, the stadium was officially handed over to chairman John Ryan in a presentation before the League Cup tie with York City.